X

 Here’s the easiest way to create masks.
 Simply click either the rectangle, ellipse, or pen tool in the “mask” section in the “opacity” tab, and a new mask will be created.

-You can adjust the mask further by licking and dragging the anchor point, or even creating additional ones.
+You can adjust the mask further by clicking and dragging the anchor point, or even creating additional ones.
 You can use the draw bezier tool to create curved edges for your mask.

 The two pre-made shape tools are a great way to quickly create basic masks, and the draw tool allows for more precise shapes.